-Part A is paid for from the Medicare tax deduction from you paycheck.
-No additional premium payment is needed.
+In most cases, Part A is paid for from the Medicare tax deduction from you paycheck and no additional premium payment is needed.
 If you or your spouse did not pay Medicare taxes for at least 39 quarters, you pay a Part A premium.

 There is a monthly premium for Part B, but it is typically deducted from your monthly Social Security check.

-If you decide you want coverage beyond what Original Medicare A & B offers, you can purchase a Part C plan from a private insurance company like RMHP.
+If you decide you want coverage beyond what Original Medicare parts A & B offers, you can purchase a part C plan from a private insurance company like RMHP.
 Benefits and premiums vary.
-Many people choose to purchase Medicare supplements, Cost plans, or Part C plans to help offset the costs that aren’t covered by Parts A & B.
+Many people choose to purchase Medicare supplements, Cost plans, or part C plans to help offset the costs that aren’t covered by parts A & B.

-Part D covers your prescriptions and is also available for purchase from carriers like RMHP.
+Part D covers your prescriptions and is also available for purchase from private insurance carriers.
 Your costs will vary based on the plan you choose.

-The “doughnut hole” refers to a gap in prescription drug coverage under Medicare Part D. Once $3,700 in prescription drug costs is reached in 2017 (including both your share of covered drugs and the amount paid by your insurance), you will be in the coverage gap.
-You then receive a 60% discount on brand name drugs and a 49% discount on generic drugs.
-If your total out-of-pocket costs reach $4,950, you qualify for "catastrophic coverage," and you are responsible for only small copays on generic and brand name drugs, or 5% of your prescription drug costs for the remainder of the year.
+The “donut hole” refers to a gap in prescription drug coverage under Medicare Part D. Once $4,020 in prescription drug costs is reached in 2020 (including both your share of covered drugs and the amount paid by your insurance), you will be in the coverage gap.
+You then receive a 75% discount on brand name drugs and a 63% discount on generic drugs.
+If your total out-of-pocket costs reach $6,350 in 2020, you qualify for "catastrophic coverage," and you are responsible for only small copays on generic and brand name drugs, or 5% of your prescription drug costs for the remainder of the year.
 Specific details may be found in the Summary of Benefits document for your Part D prescription plan.

-This page was last updated: 10/29/2016.
-Please call to confirm you have the most up to date information about our Medicare Cost plans.
+This page was last updated: 10/01/2019.
+Please call to confirm you have the most up to date information about our Medicare plans.

 Since 1977, Colorado retirees like you have trusted RMHP to get the most out of their Medicare benefits.
-Enjoy easy enrollment, flexible options, and a large provider network when you choose RMHP.
-Let us help you enjoy your retirement.
+Enjoy local customer service, a wide variety of services, and a large provider network by choosing RMHP.

 Our plans offer the coverage, network, and health management resources you and your family need for your Colorado lifestyle.
 Get the personalized attention and quality care you deserve from your local health insurance option that has been serving our communities for over 40 years.